oliver-oloughlin/kvdex/README.md

 ### `idGenerator`

 Override the default id generator, which is used to automatically generate an id when adding a new document.
-The id generatror gets called with the data being added, which can be useful to create derived ids.
+The id generator gets called with the data being added, which can be useful to create derived ids.
 The default id generator uses [`ulid()`](https://deno.land/std/ulid/mod.ts) from Deno's [standard library.](https://deno.land/std/ulid/mod.ts)